PHenegan/dotfiles/README.md

 and dependencies on your distro.

 ## Avoiding Merge Conflicts
+(Only applies to Nix/home-manager systems)

-I can't guarantee anything in the `shared` folder won't have merge conflicts.
+I can't guarantee anything in the `shared` and `config` folders won't have merge conflicts.
 For modifications the `config` folder, you can make a new nix module overriding the original file, and use Nix's priority system to give your file a higher priority than the one in the `config` folder.
 You can also just copy the files, make modifications, and use a new nix module mapping them instead of the original.
-- An example of this is in `config/hypr`, where I created a file designed to be overriden without having to clone and modify the entire thing.
+- An example of this is in `config/hypr`, where I created a file designed to be overriden without having to copy/modify the entire thing.

 ## Image Sources